 Before arriving in Brownsville, Aughney had assistant-coach stints at Bellevue University (NAIA) and Northland College (NCAA DIII).
 From 2006-2007 at Bellevue, the team was the Midlands Collegiate Athletic Conference champion, the Region IV champions and the Plains Super Region champions.
 They qualified for the NAIA World Series, and three players were offered professional contracts.

-In addition, he was the assistant coach for the Wisconsin Woodchucks, where 11 players were drafted.
+Also, he was the assistant coach for the Wisconsin Woodchucks, where 11 players were drafted.

 As a player at Dawson Community College, his team was the conference and region champions and qualified for the NJCAA Division III World Series.
 While at Northland, he helped his team reach the NAIA Regional Tournament, and he was a two-time all-conference selectee.

 Aughney earned a business and economics degree from Northland College and a Master of Arts in Leadership from Bellevue University.
 He is married to April Aughney (Garza) of San Benito, Texas.
-They are parents to eight-year-old daughter Angelin and newborn son Chase.
+They are parents to daughter Angelin and son Chase.

 Jeremy Flores coached the Saints in the 2017 season as interim head coach.
 He resumes his duties as assistant coach, a position he has held since 2014.

 This past season, the team boasted a 31-24 record which marks the most wins in program history.
 The team finished second in the Red River Athletic Conference standings which is also the highest finish in program history.
 The team featured three First-Team All-Conference selections: Jose Diaz (OF), Logan Garza (Starting Pitcher) and& Aaron Gonzalez (Starting Pitcher).
 The pitching staff under Flores' guidance would break program records in ERA and total strikeouts, and the Saints threw the first no-hitter in program history.
 Logan Garza also tied the single-season strikeout record (101).